 The original “originator”

-Matthew was not the first person to come up with the idea of natural selection, but he was the first to make the crucial conceptual leap to see it as mechanism that could drive the evolution of life, from one species into other species (a process nowadays referred to as macroevolution).
+Matthew was not the first person to come up with the idea of natural selection, but he was the first to make the crucial conceptual leap to see it as mechanism that could drive the evolution of life, from one species into other species.
 Prior to Matthew, the principle of natural selection had been applied as an almost anti-evolutionary concept, as a process that kept species in their place.
 Species were assumed to have been created separately, by a Creator.
 A version of “survival of the fittest” was known to the ancient Greeks.
-A few commentators had proposed that races or varieties within a species could arise via a process of natural selection (microevolution) – for example James Hutton (in 1794) and William Charles Wells (in 1818).
+A few commentators had proposed that races or varieties within a species could arise via a process of natural selection – for example James Hutton (in 1794) and William Charles Wells (in 1818).

-However, only Matthew, Darwin and Wallace – the three “originators” – made the key conceptual leap to seeing natural selection as a mechanism for macroevolution, and thus as an explanation for the origin of species.
+However, only Matthew, Darwin and Wallace – the three “originators” – made the key conceptual leap to seeing natural selection as a mechanism for the evolutionary origin of species.

 To learn more